minio/docs/source/minio-cli/minio-mc-admin/mc-admin-policy.rst

    .. mc-cmd:: TARGET

-      The :mc-cmd:`alias <mc-alias>` of a configured MinIO deployment on which the command associates the :mc-cmd:`~mc admin policy set POLICYNAME` to the :mc-cmd:`~mc admin policy set user` or :mc-cmd:`~mc admin policy set group`.
+      The :mc:`alias <mc alias>` of a configured MinIO deployment on which the command associates the :mc-cmd:`~mc admin policy set POLICYNAME` to the :mc-cmd:`~mc admin policy set user` or :mc-cmd:`~mc admin policy set group`.